bentomhall/nih-system/classes/classconcepts.md

 Barbarian --> Warder: Meat tank, gets anti-magic later.
 High HP + STA, low AET.
 Heavy melee, thrown, DW.
 Spends STA to add damage on hit.
+Split rage into two pieces (defensive/offensive).
+Base rage only gives resistance, costs STA to activate and can be sustained either by attacking, taking damage, or with a bonus action.
+Initially must spend STA to hit harder, upgraded to some steady state damage bonus + ability to spike.
 	- Whirlwind Path: Focuses on movement + aoe.
 Less tanky.
 	- Earthquake Path: Tanky, heavy hits, control.